16-2071534-C-T

 PM5

-Other missense variant is known to change same aminoacid residue: Variant chr16-2071535-G-C is described in Lovd as [Likely_pathogenic].
+Other missense variant is known to change same aminoacid residue: Variant chr16-2071535-G-C is described in ClinVar as Conflicting_classifications_of_pathogenicity.
+ClinVar VariationId is 49775.

 PP3